Subaru-PFS/spt_target_uploader/docs/docs/PPP.md

 2. Pick a density peak with the highest weight and assign PFS fibers using [the netflow algorithm](https://github.com/Subaru-PFS/ets_fiberalloc/).
 3. Repeat 1 and 2 until all input targets are completed or running time exceeds about 15 minutes.

-## Run the simulation for the time estimate
+## Run the online PPP

-- Press **_Simulate_** button to run the online PPP.
+- Press **_Simulate_** button in the sidebar to run the online PPP.
 - The running time ranges from a few minutes to hours depending on the input target list.
-To save computational resources, the online PPP will stop if **the running time exceeds 15 minutes**.
+To save computational resources, the online PPP will **stop** if the running time exceeds **15 minutes**.
 Please prevent uploading a huge list.

 ## Understand the results